 Le Lyrial is one of four sister ships in the fleet of Ponant, a French luxury expedition cruise line.
-The ship is small, holding just 264 people, but manages to pack a lot into a small space, including a full-service spa, fitness center and a swimming pool.
+The ship holds just 264 people, but manages to pack a lot into a small space, including a full-service spa, fitness center and a heated swimming pool.

 Ponant is a French line and the service, food and entertainment onboard are French.
 Announcements are made in French first, dinner is served late, the cuisine is French-inspired and entertainment in the theater is cabaret style, while in the lounge the singers channel their inner Edith Piaf.